 skip to content

-Cambridge NERC Doctoral Training Partnerships
+Cambridge NERC Doctoral Landscape Awards (Training Partnerships)

 Graduate Research Opportunities

+Note that this page lists projects offered for the 2024 student intake.
+For 2025 and beyond please consult the lists of supervisors and topics listed under the CREATES DLA.
 Research in the Departments of Archaeology, Chemistry, Applied Maths and Theoretical Physics (DAMTP), Earth Sciences, Geography, Plant Sciences and at BAS includes study of physics at all levels in the atmosphere, atmospheric chemistry, climate processes, sea-level rise impacts, coastal flood and erosion hazards, palaeoclimate, solar-terrestrial processes, glaciology (land ice and sea ice), physical oceanography, carbon cycle and biogeochemistry.

 Lightning strikes produce highly reactive nitrogen oxide (NO) which has the potential to alter the global ozone budget and its radiative forcing: this work will investigate the representation of lightning in the UK Earth System Model (UKESM) and its impact on current and future climate.